VTXOs

 (A + S) OR (A after 24h)

-Where A is the user’s pubkey and S is the ASP’s pubkey.
+Where A is the user’s pubkey and S is the Ark server’s pubkey.

-With this change, the user still has a guarantee that it can access the full amount, however he would have to wait for 24 hours.
-Meanwhile, the user and the ASP together can create transactions that can spend this leaf immediatelly without having to wait for the timeout.
-We will later see that we will use this first clause in our forfeit transactions or for out-of-round payments.
+With this change, the user still has a guarantee that he can access the full amount, but he would have to wait for 24 hours from the moment the output was confirmed.
+Meanwhile, the user and the Ark server together can create transactions that spend this leaf immediately without having to wait for the timeout.
+We’ll later use the (A + S) clause in our forfeit transactions and out-of-round payments.

 VTXO Expiry

-The second change is an addition to the policy of the intermediate nodes.
-In the examples above, they were simple covenants: outputs that can only ever be spent by a single pre-determined transaction.
-We will keep this possibility, but we will add an extra clause that activates after a certain time period.
+The second change modifies intermediate node policies.
+In the examples above, these were simple covenants—outputs spendable only by a single pre-determined transaction.
+We’ll keep this but add an extra clause that activates after a certain time period:

 cov OR (S after 14d)

-This means that after 14 days, the ASP can re-claim all the money in the entire tree.
-We will see that this change puts an effective expiration on each VTXO.
-Users will have to periodically spend their VTXOs and send them back to themselves, so as to reset the expiry time.
+This means that after 14 days, the Ark server can reclaim all the money in the entire tree.
+We will see that this change puts an effective expiration on each VTXO—a deadline where both the user and the Ark server can each unilaterally spend the bitcoin.
+Users will have to periodically spend their VTXOs and send them back to themselves (known as a refresh or batch) to reset the expiry time.

 covenant tree with modified policies covenant tree with modified policies